panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 For example, `process.env.USER` contains the user name that executes the script.

 The environment variables are not available during runtime in a browser.
-But modern bundlers like Vite and Webpack can expose certain variables.
+But modern bundlers like Vite and webpack can expose certain variables.

 For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.
 In webpack `EnvironmentPlugin` lets you expose the necessary variables.